hasura/graphql-engine/docs/graphql/core/schema/tables.rst

   .. tab:: Console

-    When a table is added via the Hasura console, it gets tracked by default.
+    When a table is created via the Hasura console, it gets tracked by default.

     You can track any existing tables in your database from the ``Data -> Schema`` page: